the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(yearBirth);
 ~~~~~~~

 JavaScript is *most of the time* able to execute code without semicolons, however, it's not always the case.
-Thus, whenever you can use semicolons as a best practice to end statements.
-The majority of the JavaScript community stands behind this rule.
+Thus, whenever you can use semicolons as a best practice to end statements in JavaScript.
+The majority of the JavaScript community stands behind this best practice.

 ### Comments